Finite p-Irregular Subgroups of PGL(2,k): Introduction

-Recently Beauville gave a beautiful, modern exposition of the classification of finite subgroups of $\PGL_2(k)$ of order prime to $\mathrm{char}(k)$ --- for an arbitrary field $k$ --- using Galois cohomology \cite{Beauville_Finite_Subgroups_2010}.
-His proof takes advantage of the accidental isomorphism $\PGL_2(k) \cong \mathrm{SO}(k, q)$, where the latter is the special orthogonal group for the quadratic form $q(x,y,z) = x^2 + yz$.
-(This isomorphism exists because $\PGL_2(k)$ is the automorphism group of the projective line, which may be embedded in $\PP^2$ as the conic $x^2 + yz = 0$.)
-In the present paper, we extend this classification to {\it arbitrary} finite subgroups $G \subset \PGL_2(k)$.
+In the present work, we extend these classifications to \textit{arbitrary} finite subgroups $G \subset \PGL_2(k)$.
 The case of new interest is then an infinite field of characteristic $p > 0$ and a subgroup $G$ whose order is divisible by $p$ --- a $p$-irregular subgroup.
-We learn that a finite $p$-irregular subgroup of $\PGL_2(k)$ is isomorphic to $\PSL_2(\FF_q)$ or $\PGL_2(\FF_q)$ for $q$ a power of the characteristic of $k$, to a $p$-semi-elementary group (see the next section for the definition), to a dihedral group, or to $\mathfrak{A}_5$.
-Theorem~A gives the conditions for existence of these types of subgroups, and Theorem~B gives the classification up to conjugacy inside $\PGL_2(k)$.
+We learn that a finite $p$-irregular subgroup of $\PGL_2(k)$ is isomorphic to $\PSL_2(\FF_q)$ or $\PGL_2(\FF_q)$ for $q$ a power of the characteristic of $k$, to a $p$-semi-elementary group, to a dihedral group, or to the alternating group on 5 letters.
+Theorems~A and~B in the next section are our novel contributions in this article: Theorem~A gives precise conditions for the existence of $p$-irregular subgroups, and Theorem~B gives the classification of such subgroups up to conjugacy inside $\PGL_2(k)$.

-The subgroups of $\PGL_2$ came into the author's spotlight as automorphism groups of discrete dynamical systems on the projective line \cite[Ch.~4.8]{Silverman_Dynamics_Book_2007}.
+The subgroups of $\PGL_2$ came to the author's attention as automorphism groups of rational functions, viewed as discrete dynamical systems on the projective line.
 Given a rational function $\phi \in \QQ(z)$, the automorphism group is $\Aut_\phi(\QQ) = \{f \in \PGL_2(\QQ) : f \circ \phi \circ f^{-1} = \phi\}$.
-In a subsequent paper \cite{FMV}, the author, Manes, and Viray design an algorithm for computing $\Aut_\phi(\QQ) $ by piecing it together from $\Aut_\phi(\FF_p) \subset \PGL_2(\FF_p)$ for several primes $p$ of good reduction for $\phi$; evidently the classification of subgroups of $\PGL_2(\FF_q)$ up to conjugation is invaluable for such a pursuit.
-Such a classification does not seem to appear explicitly in the literature, and so we deduce it as a special case of the main results of the present paper.
+The author, Manes, and Viray designed an algorithm for computing $\Aut_\phi(\QQ) $ by piecing it together from $\Aut_\phi(\FF_p) \subset \PGL_2(\FF_p)$ for several primes $p$ of good reduction for $\phi$ \cite{FMV}; evidently the classification of subgroups of $\PGL_2(\FF_p)$ up to conjugation is invaluable for such a pursuit.
+Such a classification does not seem to appear explicitly in the literature in a form that can be readily cited, and so we deduce it as a special case of the main results of the present work.
 See Theorem~D in the next section.
-(We note that Dickson \cite[\S260]{Dickson_Linear_Groups_1901} does give a classification for subgroups of $\PSL_2(\FF_q)$, from which Theorem~D can be deduced with a small amount of work.)